ekuiter/SATGraf/README.md

 	Must be one of:
 		f - An implementation of the Fruchtermon and Reingold force directed layout algorithm
 		fgpu - A GPU implementation of the Fruchtermon and Reingold force directed layout algorithm
 		kk - An implementation of the Kamada-Kawai placement algorithm
+	Must be one of:
+		auto - accepts:
+			.cnf - Load a DIMACS format file into a VIG allow manual variable setting

 ##evo - View the evolution of the structure of the graph, with other evolution properties presented.
 	-f --file(default = null) The file (either .cnf or .sb)